The Nystr\"om method for convex loss functions: Empirical risk minimization

+The explicit form of the coefficient vector $c$ depends on the considered loss function.
+In Section~\ref{sec:comp} we briefly recall some possible approaches to compute $c$, whereas in Section~\ref{sec:statistic} we analyze the statistical properties of the above estimator.

-Minimizing~\eqref{perm} can be seen as a Lagrange multiplier formulation of the above problem.
-While these problems are equivalent (see \cite{boyd2004convex}, Section $5.5.3$), the exact correspondence is implicit.
-As a consequence their statistical analysis differ.
-We primarily discuss Problem~\eqref{perm}, but also analyze Problem~\eqref{cerm} in Appendix~\ref{subsec: f_H constr pb}. \end{remark} \begin{example}[Representer theorem for kernel machines] In the context of kernel methods, see Example~\ref{ex kernel}, the above discussion, and in particular~\eqref{repre} are related to the well known representer theorem.
-Indeed, the linear parameter $w$ corresponds to a function $f\in\H$ in the RKHS, while the norm $\|\cdot\|$ is the RKHS norm ${\|\cdot\|_\H}$.
-The representer theorem \eqref{repre} then simply states that there exists constants $c_i$ such that the solution of the regularized ERM can be written as $\wh f_\lambda(x)=\sum_{i=1}^n K(x,x_i)c_i\in \text{span}\{K_{x_1},\dots, K_{x_n}\}$. \end{example}
+\begin{example}[Representer theorem for kernel machines] In the context of kernel methods, see Example~\ref{ex kernel}, the above discussion, and in particular~\eqref{repre}, can be easily adapted.
+Indeed, the parameter $w$ corresponds to a function $f\in\H$ in the RKHS, while the norm $\|\cdot\|$ is the RKHS norm ${\|\cdot\|_\H}$.
+Eq. \eqref{repre} simply states that there exists constants $c_i$ such that the solution of the regularized ERM can be written as $\wh f_\lambda(x)=\sum_{i=1}^n K(x,x_i) c_i\in \mathrm{span}\{K_{x_1},\dots, K_{x_n}\}$. \end{example}